Sasanian Empire: Dynasties of China

-Relations with India
+Dynasties of India

 Following the conquest of Iran and neighboring regions, Shapur I extended his authority northwest of the Indian subcontinent.
 The previously autonomous Kushans were obliged to accept his suzerainty.
 These were the western Kushans which controlled Afghanistan while the eastern Kushans were active in India.
 Although the Kushan empire declined at the end of the 3rd century, to be replaced by the Indian Gupta Empire in the 4th century, it is clear that the Sassanids remained relevant in India's northwest throughout this period.

-Persia and northwestern India, the latter that made up formerly part of the Kushans, engaged in cultural as well as political intercourse during this period, as certain Sassanid practices spread into the Kushan territories.
+Persia and northwestern India, the latter that made up formerly part of the Kushans, engaged in cultural as well as political exchange during this period, as certain Sassanid practices spread into the Kushan territories.
 In particular, the Kushans were influenced by the Sassanid conception of kingship, which spread through the trade of Sassanid silverware and textiles depicting emperors hunting or dispensing justice.

 This cultural interchange did not, however, spread Sassanid religious practices or attitudes to the Kushans.
 Lower-level cultural interchanges also took place between India and Persia during this period.
 For example, Persians imported the early form of chess, the chaturanga (Middle Persian: chatrang) from India.
 In exchange, Persians introduced backgammon (Nēw-Ardašēr) to India.

-During Khosrau I's reign, many books were brought from India and translated into Middle Persian.
+During Khosrow I's reign, many books were brought from India and translated into Middle Persian.
 Some of these later found their way into the literature of the Islamic world and Arabic literature.
-A notable example of this was the translation of the Indian Panchatantra by one of Khosrau's ministers, Borzuya.
+A notable example of this was the translation of the Indian Panchatantra by one of Khosrow's ministers, Borzuya.
 This translation, known as the Kalīlag ud Dimnag, later made its way into the Arabic literature and Europe.
-The details of Burzoe's legendary journey to India and his daring acquisition of the Panchatantra are written in full detail in Ferdowsi's Shahnameh, which says:
+The details of Borzuya's legendary journey to India and his daring acquisition of the Panchatantra are written in full detail in Ferdowsi's Shahnameh, which says: